Frequently Asked Questions

 We have two COVID-19 vaccines in development—they contain the same antigen, but different adjuvants:

-- COVAC-1 (coronavirus vaccine-1) is formulated with an adjuvant originally developed by VIDO in collaboration with the University of British Columbia, the International Vaccine Institute, and Dalhousie University as part of the original Grand Challenges in Global Health Initiative funded by the Bill & Melinda Gates Foundation.
+- COVAC-1 is formulated with an adjuvant originally developed by VIDO in collaboration with the University of British Columbia, the International Vaccine Institute, and Dalhousie University as part of the original Grand Challenges in Global Health Initiative funded by the Bill & Melinda Gates Foundation.
 This adjuvant has demonstrated to be very effective in multiple pre-clinical trials against other infectious diseases.
-It promotes a specific immune response that could be valuable to induce longer-term immunity.
+It promotes a specific immune response that could help induce longer-term immunity.

-- COVAC-2 is formulated with Sepivac SWE™, an adjuvant developed by Seppic and the Vaccine Formulation Institute (VFI).
+- COVAC-2 is formulated with Sepivac SWE™, an adjuvant developed by the Vaccine Formulation Institute (VFI) and commercialized by Seppic.
 It is a squalene (oil)-in-water adjuvant and is based on technology recognized for its efficacy and safety in influenza vaccines.

 2. How is VIDO’s antigen produced?

 VIDO’s antigen is produced using a human continuous cell line called HEK293.
-HEK293 are human embryonic kidney (HEK) cells.
-The cells were transformed into a continuous cell line in experiment 293 by Dr. Frank Graham over 50 years ago.
+HEK293 are human embryonic kidney (HEK) cells that were made into a continuous cell line in experiment 293 by Dr. Frank Graham over 50 years ago.
 Since then, they have been used in scientific labs around the world and been modified by scientists in a variety of ways to optimize them for the production of therapeutics and vaccines.
 HEK293 cells are used to make other vaccines against COVID-19, such as AZD1222, the AstraZeneca vaccine.

-Once the antigen is produced in the HEK293 cell culture it is made ultra-pure through a purification process.
+Once the antigen is produced in the HEK293 cell culture it is purified to remove other materials in the manufacturing process.

 3. How can I volunteer in clinical trials to test VIDO’s COVID-19 vaccines?